xbohos/a-semi-convex-function-for-moving-force-identification/README.md

 'add_noise.m' the code for adding noise on structural responses.

-'main_system_response_2' the code to saving structural responses at some interesting points.
+'main_system_response_2' the code for saving structural responses at some interesting points.